Your complete guide to purchase and purchase order management

 6. Quality management

-By improving purchase control and following your production quality control checklist, you can set performance targets for quality and easily monitor deliveries, such as checking the durability of items or the timeliness of delivery.
+By improving purchase control and following your quality control checklist, you can set performance targets for quality and easily monitor deliveries, such as checking the durability of items or the timeliness of delivery.

 Purchase order management software